top of page

 What Not To Do In Your First Automation Project

-Limiting or concentrating the scope
+4. Limiting or Concentrating the Scope

-Lack of scrutiny of definitions and details
+5. Lack of Scrutiny of Definitions and Details

 • Instrument range